uniVocity/univocity-trader/README.md

 account.monitors().add(ExampleStrategyMonitor::new);
 account.listeners().add(new OrderExecutionToLog());

-//never invest more than 20 USDT on anything account
+// never invest more than 20 USDT on anything account
   .tradeWith("BTC", "ETH", "XRP", "ADA") .maximumInvestmentAmountPerAsset(20)
 ;

-//overrides the default order manager submit orders that
+// overrides the default order manager submit orders that
 // likely won't be filled so you can see what the program does. account.orderManager(new DefaultOrderManager() {
   @Override